 - Hearing Health Sector Alliance executive

-- Disability Support Services Committee, convened by the Department of Social Services
+- Disability Support Services Committee, convened by the Department of Social Services and Department of Health

 - Paediatric Competency Standards working group